sitrox/schemacop/README_V3.md

 schema.validate!(42)    # => 42
 ```

-Please note that you need to specify at least one item in the AllOf node:
+Please note that you need to specify at least one item in the `any_of` node:

 ```ruby
 Schemacop::Schema3.new :any_of # => Schemacop::Exceptions::InvalidSchemaError: Node "any_of" makes only sense with at least 1 item.